Kusonje

 Kusonje is a village in Croatia in the town of Pakrac, Požega-Slavonia County.
 It is connected by the D38 highway.
-Kusonje was the site of an ambush during the Croatian War of Independence in 1991, when 20 Croatian policemen and soldiers were killed by Serb rebels.
+Kusonje was the site of an ambush during the Croatian War of Independence in 1991, when 20 Croatian policemen and soldiers were massacred by Serb rebels.

 Demographics

 According to the 2011 population census, the village of Kusonje had 308 inhabitants.

 This represents 27.97% of its pre-war population according to the 1991 census.